 Using the dropdown menu, change the register type from "P" to "="

 A second dropdown menu will appear.
-Select the unit type "number"
+Select the unit type "Number with 3 decimals"

-In the formula field, enter the following: 1000*($"REGNAME"/$"REGNAME*") where REGNAME is the name of the power register (type P).
+In the formula field, enter the following: abs($"REGNAME"/$"REGNAME*") where REGNAME is the name of the power register (type P).
 Note the * present after the second instance of REGNAME.

 Click "Save" at the bottom of the page when finished (valid credentials required)